-Males that have bigger and fuller cheeks are able to withstand more attacks.
+Males that have bigger and fuller cheeks can withstand more attacks.
 Without this trait, they would suffer injuries that could become infected and deadly.
-The thicker the cheeks, the more likely they are to win, and then consequently mate with a female cat in heat.
+The thicker the cheeks, the more likely they are to win and then mate with a female cat in heat.

 Male Cats Have Bigger Snouts